ArmanMielke/freecell-rs/README.md

 #### Parsing [`Card`s](https://docs.rs/freecell/latest/freecell/struct.Card.html)

-`Card`s can be represented using a short or a long format.
+Cards can be represented using a short or a long format.

 The short format consists of two or three characters where the first one or two characters denote the card's rank and the last character denotes the suit.
 The character(s) denoting the rank must either be a number between 1 and 13 or one of "A" for Ace, "T" for 10, "J" for Jack, "Q" for Queen or "K" for King.